 Apple CEO, Tim Cook was quoted in an interview, “If you zoom out into the future, and you look back, and you ask the question, ‘What was Apple’s greatest contribution to mankind,’ it will be about health.”
 This statement goes on to show the focus tech companies have put on the healthcare sector and the advancements we are to witness in the arena.

-As both Apple and Google continue to put emphasis on health apps, this segment is poised to see rapid advancement in the coming years as well.
-Rise in individual awareness and propulsion of healthcare organizations to include technology in the care plans has the potential to skyrocket the patient engagement in their health regimen and improve the overall outcomes.
+Both Apple and Google continue to put emphasis on health apps, this segment is poised to see rapid advancement in the coming years as well.
+The rise in individual awareness and propulsion of healthcare organizations to include technology in care plans has the potential to skyrocket patient engagement in their health regimen and improve overall outcomes.

-The IoT industry is currently booming as we see a surge in the number of interconnected devices available for the consumers.
-From smart wearables like watches and bands to smart home appliances, the network of devices connected together under the internet of things is only going to rise further in the coming year.
+Another trend in mobile apps to look out for is the IoT or the Internet of Things.
+The IoT industry is currently booming as we see a surge in the number of interconnected devices available for consumers.
+From smart wearables like watches and bands to smart home appliances, the network of devices connected together under the Internet of Things is only going to rise further in the coming year.

-Artificial intelligence and its various subsets like machine learning, deep learning, and natural language processing are rapidly gaining acceptance in the mobile world and we are currently witnessing a wide-ranging impact on the mobile app industry with more and more app developers looking to integrate AI into their apps.
+Artificial intelligence (AI) is one of the growing trends in mobile app development.
+Its various subsets like machine learning, deep learning, and natural language processing are rapidly gaining acceptance in the mobile world and we are currently witnessing a wide-ranging impact on the mobile app industry with more and more app developers looking to integrate AI into their apps.

-The voice user-interface provides users a truly hands-free experience through the use of voice-based virtual assistants.
+The voice user interface provides users with a truly hands-free experience through the use of voice-based virtual assistants.
 The use of VUI in combination with the conventional GUI in mobile apps is going to turn into a powerful tool for the users.
-Add gesture control ability like the recently launched Google Pixel 4 and mobile app developers can successfully take the user experience up several notches.

 The larger display is a boon for app developers as it promises a highly immersive experience for its users.
 This is particularly true in the case of gaming and eCommerce apps as the display size would directly relate to the user experience and let app designers and developers plan better for the extra app real estate available to them.